pirateandfox/infusionsoft-javascript-api/README.md

     });
 ```

-You can also use the API Services directly:
+You can also use API Services directly:

 ```javascript
 infusionsoft.ContactService
     .findByEmail('brandon@aol.com', ['Id', 'FirstName', 'LastName']);
 ```

-Awesome.
+Very cool.

 ## Promises